Democratic Republic of the Congo emergency

 WFP helps reduce the propagation of the Ebola virus by providing food to patients and potentially affected people.
 It also provides crucial logistical services including trucks and planes, which enable responders to reach new or remote outbreak areas quickly.
 WFP also launched school feeding and nutrition programmes to address populations’ needs more holistically and to build trust and positive engagement with them.
 Food assistance is the only non-medical assistance provided to Ebola contacts during their medical observation period, and provides a key incentive in preventing movement of potentially affected people.

 In October 2017, WFP activated a Level 3 emergency, covering the six most populous and conflict affected provinces – North Kivu, South Kivu, Ituri, Kasai, Kasai Central and Tanganyika.
 A significant scale-up of WFP activities was required to reverse the deepening hunger crisis in DRC.
-WFP’s strengthened field operations yielded substantial results by reaching 6.9 million in 2020.
-WFP aims to assist 8.7 million people in 2021.
+WFP’s strengthened field operations yielded substantial results by reaching 6.2 million people in 2022.
+WFP aims to assist 7.2 million people in 2023.

 How you can help